AjNavneet/BART-Text-Summarization/readme.md

 ## Approach

-1. Import the dataset from the dataset library and load a subset for data overview.
+1. Import the dataset using the dataset library and load a subset for initial data exploration.
-2. Clone the repository containing the data.
+2. Clone the repository housing the data.
-3. Download the article titles, summaries, URLs, and dates into a CSV file.
+3. Download article titles, summaries, URLs, and dates into a CSV file.
-4. Create a new environment, install the necessary requirements, and scrape the data.
+4. Set up a new environment, install required dependencies, and scrape the data.
-5. Configure the runtime to use GPU for accelerated processing.
+5. Configure the runtime to utilize GPU for enhanced processing.
-6. Import required packages and libraries.
+6. Import necessary packages and libraries.
-7. Create a class function for the dataset.
+7. Develop a class function for the dataset.
 8. Create a class function for the BART data loader.
-9. Implement an abstractive summarization model class function.
+9. Implement a class function for the abstractive summarization model.
-10. Create a BART tokenizer.
+10. Establish a BART tokenizer.
 11. Define the data loader.
 12. Read and preprocess the data.
 13. Split the data into training and testing sets.
-14. Create the main class to run the 'BARTForConditionalGeneration' model and tokenizer.
+14. Construct the main class for executing the 'BARTForConditionalGeneration' model and tokenizer.
-15. Define the trainer class and fit the model.
+15. Define the trainer class and train the model.
-16. Perform BART summarization using the pre-trained model.
+16. Execute BART summarization leveraging the pre-trained model.
-17. Understand the concept of the BART evaluation metric - Rouge.
+17. Grasp the concept of the BART evaluation metric - Rouge.
-18. For running the web application:
+18. For web application deployment:
-   - Create a new environment.
+   - Set up a new environment.
-   - Install the requirements from the requirements.txt file.
+   - Install necessary packages from requirements.txt.
    - Navigate to the output folder.
    - Run app.py.
    - Access the web application locally on port 5000.
-   - Provide an article link for summarization, and the summary will be generated.
+   - Input an article link for summarization, and the generated summary will be displayed.

----

-## Key Concepts Explored

-1. Understanding the business problem and the importance of text summarization.
-2. In-depth knowledge of text summarization techniques, with a focus on abstractive summarization.
-3. Understanding the BART model and encoder-decoder architecture.
-4. Importing and working with the dataset.
-5. Importing and using essential libraries.
-6. Understanding pre-training and fine-tuning methodologies for NLP models.
-7. Learning to clone data repositories using 'git clone.'
-8. Fine-tuning the BART model using the Transformers library.
-9. Creating class functions for dataset handling and data loading.
-10. Implementing tokenization for NLP tasks.
-11. Splitting the data, training, and fitting the model.
-12. Performing abstractive summarization using the pre-trained model.
-13. Understanding the evaluation metric Rouge.
-14. Developing a web application for abstractive text summarization.

 ---